jove-decompiler/carbon-copy/README.md

 # Description
-Transitively extract source code from a codebase written in C into a single (continuous) standalone file. _[paper](https://people.csail.mit.edu/stelios/papers/codecarboncopy.pdf)_
+Transitively extract source code from a codebase written in C into a single (continuous) standalone file.
+Was originally created for [this paper](https://people.csail.mit.edu/stelios/papers/codecarboncopy.pdf).

 # Usage
 There are two steps.
 The first step is to "collect" information about the given codebase.
 This is accomplished through a clang plugin.